Chicken Processing Options (near Dayton Ohio)

 We can no longer process chickens for others.
-The Ohio Department of Agriculture (ODA) recently made us aware that our processing was not in accordance with State and Federal regulations.
+The Ohio Department of Agriculture (ODA) a couple years ago made us aware that our processing was not in accordance with State and Federal regulations.

 In order to process for others, we would have to obtain a Custom Processing license.
 In addition to the annual licensing fee, the license would require us to construct an enclosed processing facility at a substantial cost.
 Most importantly, having a Custom Processing license means we would have to give up our Producer/Grower exemption.
 What is that?
 Well, if you’ve ever processed one of your own chickens on your property, you were probably operating under that exemption and didn’t even know it.
 It’s called the Producer/Grower 1000 Limit Exemption of P.L.
 90-492, the 1957 Wholesome Poultry Products Act.
 The act mandates federal inspection of poultry products sold across state lines or outside the USA.
 The act was later amended in 1968 to cover inspection within a state.
 However, it was not the intent of the federal government to impact private individual’s poultry that are processed for the owner’s personal use.
 So exemptions were established.